Clinton-Davis/peninsulaballet/README.md

-The *Peninsula Ballet school* website is to show potential students and parents what the school is all about, It has five pages that have the essential information that the client and User stories have highlighted.
+The *Peninsula Ballet school* website is to show potential students and parents what the school is all about, It has five pages that contain the essential information that the client and User stories have highlighted.

-My Clients brief was that she wanted ***elegant*** website with information at a click of a button.
+My clients brief was that she wanted an ***elegant*** website, with information at a click of a button.
-Her overall goal is to get more new students and give information to the existing one and parents.
+The overall goal is to get more new students and give information to the existing students and parents.

 ----
 ## Demo